Adelina is a curious writer, journalist, a keen traveler and a big fan of bonny Scotland, her second home after Lithuania.

 How Long Did it Take to Edit the Picture?Snapseed has more tools so it took me slightly longer than editing on VSCO.
 While I wasn’t sure what they all were at first, it took me only a minute or two to press on each and see what they did to the photo.
 Overall, no more than five minutes in total.

-How Easy Was the Process?Wasn’t too hard, but it requires some time to get familiar with the tools.
+How Easy Was the Process?It wasn’t too hard, but it requires some time to get familiar with the tools.

 How Much Is the App?Free to download.